Kerry and Kay Danes: Detainment

 Kerry Danes formally agreed to handle all affairs for GML when two of its founders, Jeppeson and Bruns, unlawfully fled Laos to Thailand on 28 May 2000.
 Danes also co-signed a letter from Jeppesen accusing members of the Lao government of corruption.
 Two months after the departure of Jeppeson and Bruns, quantities of Huay Sai sapphires allegedly appeared at Chanthaburi gem markets in Thailand.
-Danes was the managing director of Lao Securicor, a security company in charge of shipping gems for GML.
+Danes was the managing director of Lao Securicor, a security company that "provided a security guard for GML's Vientiane office."
 In December 1999, the Lao government had ordered GML to suspend exports of all raw and semi-finished sapphire products.

 On 23 December 2000, Kerry Danes (aged 42) was seized in his Vientiane office by Lao secret police on suspicion of involvement in the theft of over $US6 million worth of sapphires and cash from a gem mine that he had been hired to secure.
 Under Lao law, suspects could be held for up to twelve months before charges were laid.
 GML fugitive Bernie Jeppesen attributed Danes' problem to his association with Gem Mining Lao.